henryingraham/CNT4007Project2/README.md

 - `Makefile`: Used for compiling the client and server programs.

 ## Directories
-- `clientFiles/`: Directory containing the client’s music files (represented as `.png` files for simplicity).
+- `clientFiles/`: Directory containing the client’s music files (represented as `.txt` files for simplicity).
-- `serverFiles/`: Directory containing the server’s music files (represented as `.png` files for simplicity).
+- `serverFiles/`: Directory containing the server’s music files (represented as `.txt` files for simplicity).

 ## Dependencies
 - `gcc` (GNU Compiler Collection)